What Is the Fjord Trail?

 HHFT currently has a reserve fund of approximately $3 million and, rather than raise additional money for an endowment, has indicated that they intend to fund operations through parking and shuttle bus fees.
 Additionally, HHFT’s contract with New York State allows it to sell advertising, concession stands, and corporate sponsorships anywhere on the Fjord Trail, which they say “might be important sources of funding for both development and operations” (Agreement between NYS OPRHP and HHFT, 2021; 12).

 Although HHFT has so far refused to publish an expected annual operating budget for the Fjord Trail, the final budget is bound to be massive.
 Hudson River Park in New York City—a similarly sized park that runs adjacent to the Hudson River—offers a useful comparison.
-Last year, Hudson River Park had an annual operating budget of $23,950,809.
+In their 2022–2023 fiscal year, Hudson River Park had an annual operating budget of $23,950,809.
 Of this total, Hudson River Park spent $7,114,781 on park maintenance; $3,348,354 on public safety and security; $1,540,646 on sanitation; $1,931,787 on utilities; and a staggering $6,688,904 on insurance (Approved Budget vs Audited Actuals, FY 2022-23; 2).

 Absent a functional endowment, HHFT will be forced to maximize visitation and monetize visitor experiences, turning Philipstown into a staging ground for the Fjord Trail’s operations.